michaelfester/docs/docs/reference/integrations/openai.md

 - Step 4: Indicate which table is to be searched to help provide an Answer to the Question.
 - Step 5: Test run the action in the Actions Editor or use the action on a component in the Layout Editor.

-# Section 4 – FAQ
+## FAQ

-- What types of AI tasks can I accomplish with Open AI and Glide?

-    The OpenAI integration comes with the following functions:
+{% faq question="What types of AI tasks can I accomplish with Open AI and Glide?" answer="The OpenAI integration comes with the following functions:

     - Analyze sentiment
     - Answer a question